Showing posts sorted by relevance for query Lotus. Sort by date Show all posts

 Lindsay Lohan with former special friend Samantha Ronson at a charity fundraiser for the Children’s Miracle Network, Lotus Lounge, Washington DC, October 2008.

 The use of plural forms in English is not consistent, though the wise attempt always to append just s or es as required.
 This linguistic pragmatism (or Anglo-Saxon laziness if you prefer) simplifies things and plurals like stadia and referenda, while not extinct, are probably now archaic.
 That said, plurals can sometimes need to end in an i, aux or a, often more for elegance than sticking to the rules.
 Rare plurals persist because they’re useful within niche communities; scientists and statisticians being punctilious in the use of datum, the rest of us calling all such stuff, singular or plural, data.
 Patterns of use in English, if of sufficient longevity (though not of necessity breadth of adoption), can re-define words borrowed from other languages.
 The modern English agenda (from the Latin agenda (things that ought to be done)) is now singular, the plural being agendas and the individual components, items.
 In the original, agenda was plural of agendum.
 However, criterion is singular and criteria plural; any other use is a more recent lapse and remains wrong.
 English is best evolving its own rules.
 Lotuses isn’t pretty which is a good a reason as any for a word to vanish but under Latin rules the plural would be loti which is no better but anyway, lotus is of Greek origin.
-So, because both lotos and lotus appear in the Latin texts and the plural in Greek was oi, not i, lotoi is in the same documents.
-That’s also why which is why the persistent octopi is wrong and that’s a shame because it’s better than the standard English plural which is octopuses.
+So, because both lotos and lotus appear in the Latin texts and the plural in Greek was oi, not i, lotoi can exist in the same same documents.
+That’s also why the persistent octopi is wrong and that’s a shame because it’s better than the standard English plural which is octopuses.
 However, octopus comes from the Ancient Greek; the correct plural form is octopodes.

 By 1968, the makers of the Lotus Formula One and sports cars responded to having their machinery called Loti and Lotaux by issuing a press release advising the company would henceforth adopt Lotus as both plural and possessive and hinted everyone should do the same.
 Lotus thought all others, including the historically correct Lotuses, “horrible words”.
 The press release had no effect.